 Syphilis.-There are three kinds of venereal disease.
 The most serious to man is, perhaps, syphilis (sometimes called the "pox," and referred to in the newspaper advertisements of charlatans as "blood disease").
-This is due to a very active, corkscrew-shaped animal germ.
+This is due to a very active, corkscrew-shaped protozoal germ.
 Its first apparent result is an open sore at the point of infection.
-This sore, known as a hard chance, does not appear for several weeks after exposure, but is then very resistant to treatment and remains for a month or more.
+This sore, known as a hard chancre, does not appear for several weeks after exposure, but is then very resistant to treatment and remains for a month or more.
 The body is soon infected throughout, and symptoms of this condition appear most often in the form of skin eruptions and glandular swellings.

 Syphilis is an infection of the entire system and its manifestations are practically innumerable.
-We may expect it to appear in any conceivable form, and where a chronic case of disease is unusually obscure, tests often reveal its presence.
-Certain of these manifestations may (and do) appear many years after the disease was contracted.
+We may expect it to appear in any conceivable form, and where a chronic case of disease is obscure, tests often reveal its presence.
+Certain of these manifestation may (and do) appear many years after the disease was contracted.
 Among these are paresis (softening of the brain) and locomotor ataxia.

 Syphilis is extremely difficult to cure, and, in a certain proportion of cases, never is cured.
-This disease is often transmitted to the children-"Even unto the third and fourth generation," as the Good Book informs us-as well as to the wife.
-The danger of transmission of the disease from father to child (hereditary syphilis) is very considerable.
-Many children are born dead; others die soon after birth; still others show characteristic deformities or unmistakable syphilitic lesions in later life.

-Syphilis may be transmitted to others not only by sexual contact, but also by means of articles (such as towels, eating and drinking utensils, a comrade's pipe) used in common.
+The new remedy-"606" or salvarsan-is still in the experimental stage, but it is at least certain that its use is not followed by permanent recovery, and that the older and more prolonged forms of treatment must still be employed.
+Syphilis is the disease which is so often transmitted to the children-"even unto the third and fourth generation," as the Good Book informs us-as well as to the wife.
+It may be transmitted to others not only by sexual contact, but also by means of articles (such as towels, eating and drinking utensils, a comrade's pipe) used in common.
 Cases also are frequently met which have been innocently acquired through kissing, surgical or dental operations, the ministrations of a nurse, and numerous other blameless ways.